Eon (novel)

-Story
+Plot

 In the early 21st century, NATO and the Soviet Union are on the verge of a second nuclear war.
-Incidentally, a 290 km prolate spheroid has been detected following an anomalous energy burst just outside the solar system.
-It is an asteroid: Juno.
+As the book opens, a 290 km prolate spheroid has been detected following an anomalous energy burst just outside the Solar System.
+It is found to be duplicate of the asteroid Juno.
 It moves into an eccentric near-Earth orbit where the rival polities of Earth each try to claim this mysterious object.

-Juno has been hollowed out along its long axis, subdivided into seven cylindrical chambers, and rotates to provide artificial gravity.
+The duplicate Juno has been hollowed out along its long axis, subdivided into seven cylindrical chambers, and rotates to provide artificial gravity.
 The chambers are terraformed, with the second and third containing cities that have been maintained by automatic systems for centuries.
-This small world is dubbed "the Stone" by the Americans, "the Potato" by the Soviets, “the Whale” (鲸) by the Chinese and “the Thistledown” by its absent makers.
-Explorers of its interior discover that the end of the Stone's seventh chamber opens into “the Way”, a corridor that extends beyond the size of the asteroid.
-The Stone’s original inhabitants have been evacuated into the Way at some time in its past, which is the explorers’ future.
+This small world is dubbed "the Stone" by the Americans, "the Potato" by the Soviets, and "the Whale" (鲸) by the Chinese; data recovered from the libraries of its absent makers refers to "the Thistledown".
+Explorers of its interior discover that the end of the Stone's seventh chamber opens into "the Way", a corridor that extends to apparent infinity.
+The Stone’s original inhabitants evacuated into the Way at some time in its past, which is the explorers’ future.

-At the opening of the novel, in 2005, Judith Hoffmann, head of the commission that coordinates the exploration of the Stone, recruits a theoretical physicist.
-The physicist, Patricia Vasquez, arrives at the Stone and receives clearance for all the information discovered by the existing science teams, including libraries that describe a nuclear holocaust—“the Death”—taking place in 2005.
-Only some NATO science teams are privy to this information.
-Chinese and Russian science teams are present, but politically restricted.
+At the opening of the novel in 2005, Judith Hoffmann, head of the commission that coordinates the exploration of the Stone, recruits theoretical physicist Patricia Vasquez, who arrives at the Stone and receives clearance for all the information discovered by the existing science teams, including the description of a nuclear holocaust—"the Death"—taking place in 2005.
+Only some NATO science teams are privy to this information; Chinese and Russian science teams are present, but politically restricted.

-Since the Stone appears prior to the recorded date of the Death, and there is no record of the Stone’s appearance in its libraries, the scientists reason that the Stone may come from an alternate future, but it turns out the Death is indeed imminent even with the Stone.
-The USSR, while protesting restrictions placed upon its scientists, trains space assault teams.
-A Soviet attack on the Stone coincides with the Death, which triggers a nuclear winter on Earth and isolates survivors from all factions on the Stone.
+Since the Stone appears before the recorded date of the Death and there is no record of the Stone's appearance in its libraries, the scientists reason that the Stone may come from an alternate future and have the goal of preventing the war.
+However, the USSR, angered by the restrictions placed on its scientists, sends space-assault teams to attack the Stone, triggering retaliation on Earth by other governments and a war that isolates survivors from all factions on the Stone.